 As the use of the cloud to host internal applications becomes more widespread, the attack surface has expanded in tandem.
 Each application that is exposed to remote workers — and the Internet as a whole — is another potential attack vector.

 Minimizing risk requires applying a Zero Trust policy for application access.
-Instead of allowing an authenticated user full access to an organisation’s environment and applications, access should be granted on a case-by-case basis, determined by access control policies.
+Instead of allowing an authenticated user full access to an organization’s environment and applications, access should be granted on a case-by-case basis, determined by access control policies.

-Accomplishing this requires the ability to enforce access controls across an organisation’s entire network.
+Accomplishing this requires the ability to enforce access controls across an organization’s entire network.
 This requires the use of a large global network and the ability to enforce access controls for both self-hosted and SaaS cloud applications.

 Remote workers’ devices are likely less secure than their on-premises counterparts.
 Historically, remote devices are slower to apply patches, and remote workers using personal devices may only be protected by corporate security solutions for connections made over the enterprise VPN.
 As a result, remote workers are at higher risk of browser exploits and other cyber threats.